Clinically validated formulas

 What is BMI?

-Body Mass Index (BMI) is a simple numerical value calculated from your height and weight.
-It was developed in the 1830s by Belgian mathematician Adolphe Quetelet and is widely used today as a quick screening tool for body weight categories.
+Body Mass Index is a simple numerical value calculated from your height and weight.
+Developed by Belgian mathematician Adolphe Quetelet in the 1830s, it is used today as a quick population-level screening tool for weight categories associated with health risk.

 BMI categories